Git integration

 • Manage a series of aider’s changes on a git branch

-Aider specifically uses git in these ways:
+Aider uses git in these ways:

 • It asks to create a git repo if you launch it in a directory without one.